-Contractor shall release credits according to the credit release schedule in the SDP approved by the IRT.
-The anticipated credit release schedule, based on IRT-approved guidelines for VARTF projects, is provided in Exhibit B. Adjustments to the credit release schedule may be warranted following completion of Task 7 based on the SDP approved by the IRT, in which case the Contract will be amended to reflect the new credit release schedule.
-Payments for Tasks 10, 12, 17-20, and 23 shall be reduced at the above cost/credit for every credit or portion of a credit that is not delivered according to the credit release schedule below, as adjusted in the SDP approved by the IRT and included in an amendment to the Contract, or as otherwise approved by the Conservancy.
+Contractor shall release credits according to the credit release schedules in the SDP approved by the IRT.
+The anticipated credit release schedules, based on IRT-approved guidelines for VARTF projects, are provided below.
+Adjustments to the credit release schedules may be warranted following completion of Task 7 based on the SDP approved by the IRT, in which case the Contract will be amended to reflect the new credit release schedules.
+Payments for Tasks 10, 12, 17-20, and 23 shall be reduced at the above cost/credit for every credit or portion of a credit that is not delivered according to the credit release schedule below, as adjusted in the SDP approved by the IRT and included in an amendment to the Contract, or as otherwise approved by the TNC.